7 Best Mouth Guards of 2026

 Pros

-• Amazon's #1 Best Seller with over 24,000 reviews and 30,000+ monthly buyers — the most-validated OTC night guard on the market
+• Amazon's #1 Best Seller in anti-grinding teeth protectors, with nearly 24,000 reviews — the most-validated OTC night guard on the market

 • Dual-layer construction (soft EVA inner layer + rigid outer shell) mimics the material profile of professional dental guards more closely than single-material alternatives